dcernst/dcernst.github.io/teaching/mat320f23/homework.md

 - **Weekly Homework 9:** Prove **one** of Problems 4.32-4.34.
 You must type up your proofs using LaTeX.
 You can access an Overleaf template by clicking the "Start your homework in Overleaf" link below.
 (Due Friday, November 12 by 8PM) -->

 ## Using LaTeX for Weekly Homework ##
 You are required to use LaTeX to type up your Weekly Homework assignments.
 The easiest way to get started with LaTeX is to use an online editor.
-I recommend using [Overleaf](https://overleaf.com), but there are other options.
+I recommend using my [Overleaf](https://overleaf.com), but there are other options.
 The good folks over at Overleaf have preloaded my homework template, so to get started, all you need to do is click the link below and then click on "Open as Template".
 Be sure to update your name and the course title.

 <center>
 <a href="https://www.overleaf.com/latex/templates/weekly-homework-x/cbpdxbqknrvq" class="btn btn-primary btn-lg" role="button">Start your homework in Overleaf</a>